Lazy Guy Mayo

-My husband’s take on mayonnaise …. before he walked into my life I’d made my own version of mayo with little to no success; was either too runny or too bland.
-Into my kitchen he came, blending the perfect concoction of what you will find below.
+My husband’s take on mayonnaise is better than my own and so I let him name this recipe.
+Before he walked into our life, I was used to making various versions of mayo with little to no success; too runny or bland.
+In the kitchen he came to blend the perfect concoction you can find below.

 Lazy Guy Mayo